fhircat/CORD-19-on-FHIR/README.md

 If you can generate other semantic linkages, please let us know.
 Collaboration is invited.
 Please issue a pull request or contact Guoqian Jiang <jiang.guoqian@mayo.edu> and Harold Solbrig <solbrig@jhu.edu>.

+## Pubtator annotations

+We have also added another set of annotations from [Pubtator](https://www.ncbi.nlm.nih.gov/research/pubtator/).
+These are pulled from the Pubtator API via pmcid (PubMed Central id) from metadata file (see below).
+Not all PMC ids yielded annotations.
+These annotations have been converted from the source JSON into RDF Turtle format.

 ## License

 This dataset was derived from the CORD-19 dataset, and therefore consists of two subsets, having different licenses, that are intermingled in the CORD-19-on-FHIR dataset: